drparrella.com logoHome

 52. Opt for Silver Amalgam for Durable Back Tooth Fillings

-Silver amalgam fillings are a time-tested choice for back teeth.
-They withstand heavy chewing forces and can last a decade or more.
-This makes them a reliable option for restoring molars.
+Silver amalgam fillings are a strong, cost-effective choice for back teeth.
+They withstand heavy chewing forces and last for many years, making them a reliable option for restoring molars.

 53. Consider Porcelain Fillings and Crowns for Natural Appearance